sinch/sinch-sdk-java-quickstart/tutorials/sms/auto-subscribe-app/README.md

 ```
 Contains `https://0e64-78-117-86-140.ngrok-free.app` value.

-This value is having to be used to configure your callback from [Sinch dashboard](https://dashboard.sinch.com/sms/api/services)
+This value must be used to configure callback's URL from your [Sinch dashboard](https://dashboard.sinch.com/sms/api/services)